 The Final Collapse

-The fire-damaged structure couldn’t withstand the powerful earthquakes of AD 551 and 552 that devastated the eastern Mediterranean.
-The temple’s massive Doric columns, standing about 10.5 meters high, toppled and collapsed into ruins.
 The site was subsequently buried under layers of silt from the nearby Alpheios and Kladeos rivers, which gradually flooded the sanctuary area, hiding it for over a millennium.

-The rediscovery of Olympia emerged from the Enlightenment’s intense fascination with classical antiquity.
 Eighteenth-century European intellectuals viewed ancient Greece as the pinnacle of human achievement, spurring scholarly expeditions to document lost monuments.

 In this climate, Richard Chandler, an English scholar sponsored by London’s Society of Dilettanti, traveled to Greece between 1764 and 1766.
 Visiting the buried site of Olympia in 1766, Chandler became the first modern scholar to correctly identify the temple’s remains, relying on careful study of ancient texts, particularly Pausanias’s 2nd-century AD travel guide.
 His findings, published in Travels in Greece (1776), put Olympia back on the map after more than a millennium of obscurity.